How To Find A Drug Treatment Program

 - The program must include family therapy.

-- The program must include an aftercare phase, typically consisting of outpatient counseling or attending a peer-support group for up to one year or more.
+- The program must include an aftercare or planning process phase, typically consisting of outpatient counseling or attending a peer support group for at least 1 year.

-- Depending on the youngster’s needs, the program should include academic classes, vocational training, social-skills training, physical education and other services intended to aid his reentry into society.
+- Depending on the teen’s needs, the program should include academic classes, vocational training, social-skills training, physical education and other services intended to aid his reentry into society.

 - The program’s administrators should be willing to discuss financial arrangements.